bennylm/Android-View-Validator/README.md

 >- Add/remove/change a condition
 >- Add a new validator

-The other point I look about this approach is that we don't extend any of Android's ```View``` subclasses.
-We can handle any ```View``` as a type argument supplied to the validator and observer classes.
+The other point I like about this approach is that we don't extend any of Android's ```View``` subclasses.
+We can handle any ```View``` subclass as a type argument supplied to the validator and observer classes.

 On the downside...it becomes a bit verbose.
 If needed, a separate class could be created.